marian-nmt/marian/README.md

     debpe: true

 ## Using GPU/CPU threads
-AmuNMT can use GPUs, CPUs, or both, to distribute translation of different sentences.
-'However, it is unlikely that CPUs used together with GPUs yield any performance improvement.
-It is probably better to only use the GPU if one or more are available.'
+AmuNMT can use GPUs, CPUs, or both, to distribute translation of different sentences. **However, it is unlikely that CPUs used together with GPUs yield any performance improvement.
+It is probably better to only use the GPU if one or more are available.**

     cpu-threads: 8
     gpu-threads: 2